 Meditation is combined contemplation and relaxation that helps us spot a self-critical thought and “work through it.”
 Meditative practices include:

 According to one study , practicing these techniques for 40 minutes a day for 8 weeks could raise your self-love by 43 percent.

 5) Give Your Body the Nutrition it Needs

 Starving yourself is a form of self-punishment, not self-love.
 Dieting doesn’t have to be a negative experience.
 Instead, give your body the nutrition to work as it should without the calories it doesn’t need.
-The Hollywood Cookie Diet® offers meal replacement cookies and wafers that are tasty, healthy, and can be enjoyed any time you need to show yourself a little love.
+The Hollywood 48 Hour Miracle Diet® is a meal replacement beverage that’s tasty, healthy, and full of nutrition.

 Self-Love Helps You live a Better Life

 Self-love can help you live significantly healthier—both mentally and physically.
 Indeed, self-love, self-compassion, and self-forgiveness may indeed be the most powerful tools you have on your weight loss journey.
 Remember, you are in charge of change and failure is just a stepping stone.